-Moroccan lamb stew has gained popularity worldwide so is in my family.
+Moroccan lamb stew has gained popularity worldwide and also within my family.

-Stews are generally considered as cold weather food.
-It is cooked at relatively low temperature allowing flavours of the ingredients to mingle.
-Last night it rained heavily after continued scorching heat for the last one month.
-I had some mutton pieces in my fridge so decided to cook this dish with it instead of Lamb.
+Stew is generally considered as a cold weather food.
+It is cooked at relatively low temperature allowing the ingredients’ flavors to mingle.
+Last night it finally rained heavily after a prolonged heat wave lasting almost a month.
+I had some mutton pieces in my fridge so I decided to cook this dish with them instead of lamb.
 Spices are extensively used in Moroccan food.
-But this dish can be cooked light and in soupy form too, so decided to have it with hot steamed rice.
-Mutton is more popular than lamb in Indian household and are easily available in market.
-Combination of Mutton’s unique flavor with Moroccan spice mix Ras-el-henout along with root vegetables, chickpeas, dry fruits like figs, dates or apricot, results in one pot wonder.
+But this dish can be cooked as a light and soupy form too, so I decided to have it with steamed rice.
+Mutton is more popular than lamb in Indian households and is easily available in the market.
+The combination of mutton’s unique flavor with Moroccan spice mix, Ras-el-henout, along with root vegetables, chickpeas, dry fruits like figs, dates or apricot, results in a one pot wonder.

-Ras-el-henout was not readily available in my spice box, however while net surfing for the recipe I found all the ingredients of this masala are available in my spice box , so decided to prepare it in small quantity so that it can be consumed fast before it looses its flavours.
-The recipe of this masala has also been shared here.
+Ras-el-henout was not readily available for me, however while surfing the net for the recipe I found that all of its ingredients are available in my spice box, so decided to prepare it in small quantity so that it can be consumed fast before it loses its flavor.
+The recipe of this masala has also been shared below.
 I was short of the required dry fruits so decided to use brown sugar to balance the taste.
-Further instead of ready tomato puree I preferred using tomato concasse.
+Also, instead of ready-made tomato puree I preferred to use tomato concasse.
 This technique is used for retaining the vibrant red colour of tomatoes.
-Concasse recipe has also been shared here.
-I have also used harissa sauce which is very commonly used in Moroccan dishes.
-However, use variant of chilies is completely optional depending upon one preference of heat in the dish.
+Concasse recipe has also been shared below.
+I have also used harissa sauce which is a commonly used ingredient in Moroccan dishes.
+However, use variant of chilies is completely optional, depending upon your preference of the amount heat in the dish.

-The quantity will make dinner for 4 hungry people.
+The quantity will make a satisfactory dinner for 4 hungry people.